open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 ]
 ```

 In the `log_processor` field, you can specify the log smooth method.
-Usually, we use a window with length 10
+Usually, we use a window with length of 10
-to smooth the log and output the mean value of these information.
-If you want specify the smooth method of
+to smooth the log and output the mean value of all information.
+If you want to specify the smooth method of
 some information finely, see the [LogProcessor docs](mmengine.runner.LogProcessor).

 In the `visualizer` field, you can specify multiple backends to save the log information, such as TensorBoard